univention/ucs-school/CONTRIBUTING.md

 ## Styleguide

-For python code we are aligning on [PEP8](https://www.python.org/dev/peps/pep-0008/) with the following exceptions:
+For python code we are using the [black formatter](https://github.com/psf/black).

-* Indentation must use tabulators instead of spaces.
-* The maximum line length is not specified, but we suggest to keep it below 120.
-* Code Cleanups should be within own commits so that the fix for the real problem is easy distinguishable.

 We don't have style conventions for other programming languages, but we advise to keep it simple, clean and readable.